 In Panama action on the merits and the arrest petition are require be filed together, once the vessel is arrested, the claim goes forward, unless the Court decides to abstain and transfer the case to a foreign forum.
 In other words, the arrest of a vessel starts the claim.
+There is no such a procedure about arresting a vessel and later taking legal action on the merits, in Panama both are done simultaneously with the arrest of the vessel.

 Yes, in Panama there are provisions for wrongful arrest.
 Where property not belonging to the defendant is attached; where a maritime lien is inexistent or barred by the statute of limitation; or where the parties have agreed in writing in a negotiated contract to a different forum.
-However, consideration should be given to the fact that all vessels transiting the Panama Canal have an average waiting period of about 36 hours, so any possible claim for wrongful arrest damages are limited.
+However, consideration should be given to the fact that all vessels transiting the Panama Canal have an average waiting period of about 36-48 hours, so any possible claim for wrongful arrest damages is limited since the vessel has a waiting period at the Canal, regardless of the arrest.